 Tim described his brother as an affable, likable people pleaser who had aspirations to be a chef and loved to cook for everyone.

-Page 2 of 2 - Tim said he was aware his brother smoked pot and drank alcohol, but he is positive this was the first time he had experimented with cocaine and methadone.
+Tim said he was aware his brother smoked pot and drank alcohol, but he is positive this was the first time he had experimented with cocaine and methadone.

 “He always felt alone, although he was always surrounded by friends and family.
 He would get himself into foolish, perilous situations and he paid the consequences,” Tim added.